 Students learn the fundamental skills necessary to perform major overhaul operations on Detroit Diesel engines.
-Subjects include theory of operation, construction and application, how to use diesel repair shop equipment and tools, and dynamometer performance testing.
+Topics include theory of operation, construction and application, how to use diesel repair shop equipment and tools, and dynamometer performance testing.
+This course is designed for students who intend to develop foundational skills applicable to the diesel repair industry.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.